However, you need to make sure you know when to recharge your batteries. Here are six signs to look for when batteries need replacing.

 6. People Are Always Running The Radio

 If your carts have radios, lights, or any additional electrical components, they shouldn’t be on when the cart isn’t operating.

 Just like driving a car, electrical components can take a lot of energy from your battery when the whole engine isn’t running.

 If you have petrol-powered carts, you’ll have to jump-start them to get them running after the battery is dead.
 This situation is less than ideal for any fleet of carts.

 Remind anyone driving your cart that they should never run electrical components when the cart is turned off.

 Golf Cart Batteries Can Be Sensitive

-When your golf cart batteries need to be replaced, you need to make sure that you replace them with a high-quality option.
+When its time to replace your golf cart batteries, you need to make sure that you replace them with a high-quality option.
 Knowing what the best batteries are for a golf cart can require research an understanding of the basics of rechargeable batteries.